 Sankeerna Ragas are performed by the mixture of more than two Ragas.
 For example, Rag Peelu is a mixture of Bhairavi, Bhimpalasi and Gauri.
+It is combination of more than two, three or four ragas.

 Gat

 Gat is a sober nature of set musical composition which is played on a Sitar or Sarod using meends, glides and various embellishments.
 Gats are of two kinds: